 Every year, we assess how accessible we are.
 This helps us understand what is going well and what still needs improvement.
 These are the main improvement points:

-• Contrast, focus and keyboard navigation can be improved.
+Contrast, focus and keyboard navigation can be improved in some places.

 Questions about accessibility or want to report an issue?